hemidactylus/ubq2/README.md

 # Doing and to-do

-- upon insertion of counters: no two counters can have the same key !
-Enforce this constraint
+- do it via status,return on all DB calls! (some already have it)

-- do it via status,return on all DB calls!
+- adjust all timezone issues (displays, time checks and so on)

 # General notes